Algorithms and Complexity for Computing Nash Equilibria in Adversarial Team Games: Introduction

 Computing \emph{Nash equilibria} has served as one of the most influential problems in the development of algorithmic game theory, with a myriad of applications in multi-agent systems.
 In the special case of \emph{two-player zero-sum} games~\citep{Von07:Theory}, computing a Nash equilibrium is known to be equivalent to linear programming, thereby admitting efficient algorithms~\citep{Adler13:The}.
 In stark contrast, the problem becomes computationally intractable in general games~\citep{Daskalakis09:The,Chen09:Settling}, a hardness that persists even under approximate equilibrium concepts~\citep{Rubinstein16:Settling,Daskalakis13:On}.
 As a result, a central research endeavor is to identify and characterize classes of games that elude the aforedescribed intractability barriers.

 In this paper, we study \emph{adversarial team games}, a fundamental and well-studied setting in economics in which a team of identically-interested players is competing against an adversary in a zero-sum game.
 Such games capture many important applications, including competition between firms, decision-making in distributed computer systems, diplomacy between political entities, and biological systems; \emph{e.g.}, see \citep{Coase37:The,Marschak55:Elements,Tomoko02:Near,SchulmanV19}.
 Furthermore, that class incorporates as special cases two-player zero-sum games and \emph{potential games}, two of the most well-studied classes of games in the literature, but goes well-beyond to settings that feature both competing and shared interests.
 In those environments, it is understood that if players have the capacity to communicate without any restrictions, the game reduces to a standard two-player zero-sum interaction.
-However, coordination can be difficult or even infeasible to achieve for many applications, an impediment recognized as one of the major challenges in group decision-making~\citep{Marschak55:Elements,VonStengel97:Team,SchulmanV19}.
+However, coordination between the members of the team can be difficult or even infeasible to achieve in many applications, an impediment recognized as one of the major challenges in group decision-making~\citep{Marschak55:Elements,VonStengel97:Team,SchulmanV19}.
+Indeed, the lack of coordination has long been understood as one of the key driving forces in establishing the composition and size of a firm~\citep{Coase37:The}.
+Beyond the ubiquitous presence of such applications in the economics literature, further examples arise in biology concerning the dynamics of evolving species under the so-called \emph{weak selection} model~\citep{Chastain14:Algorithms,Ohta02:Near}.

 From an algorithmic standpoint, commencing from the pioneering work of~\citet{VonStengel97:Team}, the complexity of different equilibrium concepts in adversarial team games has received extensive attention in recent years (see our overview in \Cref{sec:related}).
 Yet, surprisingly, the complexity of the standard Nash equilibrium has eluded prior investigations, bringing us to our central question:

 \begin{question} What is the complexity of computing Nash equilibria in adversarial team games? \end{question}